 For instance, a rude customer might’ve recently experienced a personal setback, and they're unwittingly taking it out on your staff.

-They might just have skipped their morning coffee!
+Or, they might just have skipped their morning coffee.

 Either way, there are four main reasons why some customers will forget their manners and resort to rudeness.